AllanGeivson/responsive-test-template/README.md

-*I do not own the template. replicated fpr test only*
+*I do not own the template. replicated for test only*